matschlue/Covid19/README.md

 Not applicable.

 ## Provisional database that stands in for the final database:
-Uploaded
+Uploaded.

-## Outline of the project (this may include images, but should be easy to follow and digest)
+## Outline of the project

-Main Branch
-All code in the main branch is productionready.
-The main branch should include:
-✓ All code necessary to perform exploratory analysis
-✓ Some code necessary to complete the machine learning portion of the project

-✓ Storyboard on Google Slide(s)
-✓ Description of the tool(s) that will be used to create final dashboard --> tableau
+The tool, which will be used for the dashborad/story is Tableau.
 [link to dashboard](https://public.tableau.com/app/profile/matthias2688/viz/CovidDataStory_16616990805110/Covid_Data?publish=yes)

-✓ Description of interactive element(s)
+Via Tableau, the final presentation/story will be made public.
+Further slide and conculusions will be created within the next days to conclude the project.